 The disease question is common.
 The 23andMe health reports (the $199 option) cover some rare genetic diseases and give reports on genes that increase the risk of Alzheimer’s and Parkinson’s diseases.

 Some serious diseases, such as cystic fibrosis or sickle cell anemia, are caused by mutations in a single gene.
 But most people already know that they have those types of genetic diseases…

 But for most diseases — diabetes, heart disease, MS — it’s not as simple as a single genetic mutation dooming you to chronic illness.

 “I’ve got the diabetes gene”… nope, not that easy.

 You can use your genetic data to know whether you are at a higher risk for certain diseases.
-Since most chronic diseases have multiple causes, you can use your data to find out how and why you are susceptible.
+Since most chronic diseases have multiple causes, you can use your data to determine how and why you are susceptible.
 Then you can tailor your diet and lifestyle to avoid getting those diseases.

 Here’s an example…

 Say that your dad and grandma both have diabetes, and you want to avoid getting it.
 Cutting out the donuts and soda is the obvious first step.
 After that, you can look at all of the different genes that influence the risk of diabetes.

 To look further, some people carry genetic mutations in a melatonin receptor gene that significantly increases their risk of diabetes.
 But the catch is that it only increases the risk of diabetes if you eat dinner late in the evening.
 Simply eating dinner earlier eliminates the increase in diabetes risk.